Understanding post-red giant branch binaries through stable mass transfer

 \section{Interpreting the observations}

 Our model grids predict that the majority of binaries with luminosities below 2500 $L_\odot$ contain post-RGB stars (see Sect. \ref{probabilities}).
-Moreover, these objects should follow the luminosity--orbital period relations presented in Sect. \ref{relation}.
-This means that, assuming the stable mass transfer formation channel, most of the observed objects in the samples with luminosities below 2300 $L_\odot$ should lie on these luminosity--orbital period relations.
+Moreover, these objects should follow the luminosity-orbital period relations presented in Sect. \ref{relation}.
+This means that, assuming the stable mass transfer formation channel, most of the observed objects in the samples with luminosities below 2300 $L_\odot$ should lie on these luminosity-orbital period relations.